chllrisll/UFOs/README.md

 ## Summary
 In summary, there are simplicities in a webpage like this and there are drawbacks of a page with this layout.
-In short, the page layout isn't aligned.
-I would prefer the main body centered and the upper summary as well.
-I would align the upper summary and table data on the same plane and have the filters to the side.
-Other than those minor suggestions this web page is a good fit for its use case.